Full Truck Alliance Co Ltd ADR (YMM) Shares Decline Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for YMM stocks, with Morgan Stanley repeating the rating for YMM by listing it as a “Overweight.”
 The predicted price for YMM in the upcoming period, according to Morgan Stanley is $9 based on the research report published on July 05, 2023 of the current year 2023.

-Volatility was left at 4.10%, however, over the last 30 days, the volatility rate increased by 2.85%, as shares sank -0.35% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.54% upper at present.
+Volatility was left at 4.04%, however, over the last 30 days, the volatility rate increased by 3.05%, as shares surge +2.92% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.29% upper at present.

 Stock Fundamentals for YMM